 Should you buy the Sennheiser PXC 550-II or the Sennheiser HD 450BT?

 The Sennheiser PXC 550-II is a better set of headphones than the Sennheiser HD 450BT in most of the ways that count.
-It has a more comfortable fit, better active noise cancelling, more accurate sound quality, better software features, and a better microphone.
+It has a more comfortable fit, better active noise canceling, more accurate sound quality, better software features, and a better microphone.

 That being said, the Sennheiser HD 450BT is not a bad pair of headphones at all, especially if you’re looking for good passive isolation, long battery life, and a consumer-friendly sound.
 Depending on what you’re looking for in a pair of headphones, you may end up fancying either one of these Sennheiser choices.
 Just remember that the Sennheiser HD 450BT is a bit cheaper, and you may even be able to find them on sale.